 Using cold water to defrost chicken

 Using cold water to defrost chicken is a much faster method; about 30 minutes per pound.
 First make sure that your chicken is in a waterproof wrapper, such as clingwrap plus a zipper baggie.
 Or just its original packaging.
 Then place your wrapped chicken in a bowl, and either shower it with a constant trickle of cold water or allow it to sit in a full bowl of water.
 If you choose the latter, you’ll have to refill the cold water every 30 minutes.
 And remember: never, never use warm water because it allows bacteria to flourish!
+Here you know about sad Shayari.

 The microwave is the trickiest way to defrost the chicken